-Jashin-chan Dropkick Season 2 is already being teased by anime studio Nomad.
+Jashin-chan Dropkick Season 2 has been confirmed by anime studio Nomad.
 Plus, an Episode 12/OVA was released exclusively for Amazon Prime Video.

 Thus far, it’s known that Nichika Omori is reprising her role of Yurine Hanazono on the cast.
 In March 2019, a live-stream event announced new cast members Nanami Yamashita and Minami Tanaka, who will play as Kyon-Kyon and Oneechan (Kyon-Kyon’s older sister), respectively.